Joan Oumari: International career

 Oumari made his debut for Lebanon on 7 September 2013, under coach Giuseppe Giannini, in a friendly against Syria.
 He came on as a substitute in the 55th minute and, seven minutes later, received a direct red card.
-Giannini excluded Oumari from the national team, who played his next game in 2015 under Miodrag Radulović.
+Oumari was excluded from the national team by Giannini; he returned to the team in 2015 under Miodrag Radulović.

 Oumari's first goal for Lebanon came on 12 November 2015, scoring a 30-meter volley against Laos in the 2018 FIFA World Cup qualification.
 His second goal came five days later, scoring a header in a 1–0 friendly win against Macedonia.
 In December 2018, he was called up for the 2019 AFC Asian Cup squad.
-He played the whole 90 minutes in all three group stage matches, however Lebanon wasn't able to reach the knock-out stages of the tournament.
+He played the whole 90 minutes in all three group stage matches; however, Lebanon wasn't able to reach the knock-out stages of the tournament.

 On 5 September 2019, the Lebanese Football Association (LFA) announced Oumari's indefinite exclusion from the national team, alongside teammate Bassel Jradi, for refusing a call-up for a 2022 FIFA World Cup qualifying match against North Korea.
-After issuing an apology explaining his reasons for refusing the call-up, the LFA lifted the exclusion and Oumari was reintegrated to the national team on 19 September 2019.
+After issuing an apology explaining his reasons for refusing the call-up, the LFA lifted the exclusions and Oumari was reintegrated to the national team on 19 September 2019.

-On 5 June 2021, Oumari scored two goals against Sri Lanka, including a scissor kick, to help Lebanon win 3–2 in the 2022 World Cup qualifying game.
+On 5 June 2021, Oumari scored two goals against Sri Lanka, including a scissor kick, to help Lebanon win 3–2 in the 2022 World Cup qualification.
 He was voted West Asia Player of the Month of June by the AFC for his performance.

 Style of play

+Initially a left-back, Oumari developed into a centre-back during the 2010–11 at SV Babelsberg 03.
+He also sporadically played as a defensive midfielder.
 Oumari's strengths lie mainly in his physicality and aerial threat.
-In 2008, his former coach Dietmar Demuth stated that Joan Oumari, aged 20, had a "frighting commitment and aggressiveness", as well as "the maturity of an experienced footballer".
+In 2008, his former coach Dietmar Demuth stated that Oumari, aged 20, "had a frighting commitment and aggressiveness, but for his age also serenity and view of the game".